 - A publicly financed and privately delivered universal health care system that directly compensates providers.

-The analyst is required to use the same specified criteria when conducting the analysis of each health care financing system.
+The analyst may use the same specified criteria when conducting the analysis of each health care financing system.

 The task force is required to report the findings of the analyst to the general assembly.